wein.plus

 Tsipouro

-Traditional pomace spirit from the Greek region of Macedonia, similar to ouzo (but distilled from wine ).
-Tsipouro is double distilled from the press residues of the white grape varieties Assyrtiko, Athiri Aspro and Roditis.
-Especially on the island of Thasos it is considered the national drink.
-After the first distillation, it is partly flavoured with aniseed, but this is not obligatory.
-As with all aniseed spirits, a characteristic milky discolouration - the louche effect (also known as ouzo effect) - occurs when water is added or when very cool.
-Tsipouro is also used for spriting, e.g. on Santorini for Vinsanto.
-On the island of Crete, the liquor is called tsikoudia or raki.
+Traditional grape marc spirit from the Greek region of Macedonia, which is similar to ouzo (but is distilled from wine ).
+Tsipouro is distilled twice from the press residue of the white grape varieties Assyrtiko, Athiri Aspro and Roditis.
+It is considered a national drink, especially on the island of Thasos.
+After the first distillation, it is sometimes flavoured with aniseed, but this is not obligatory.
+As with all aniseed spirits, the addition of water or very strong cooling results in a characteristic milky discolouration - the louche effect (also known as the ouzo effect).
+Tsipouro is also used for sprits, e.g. in Santorini for vinsanto.
+On the island of Crete, the spirit is called tsikoudia or raki.

 Voices of our members